MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-distributed-computing-foreach.md

 `sim` to the appropriate element of `x` each time through the inner loop.

-When using `foreach`, we don’t create a matrix and assign values into it.
+When using foreach, we don’t create a matrix and assign values into it.
 Instead, the inner loop returns the columns of the result matrix as vectors, which are combined in the outer loop into a matrix.
 Here’s how to do that using the `%:%` operator: